NathanJargon/EXPENSEPal/README.md

 ## Overview

-The Personal Finance Tracker is a simple web application designed to help users track their expenses and manage their finances.
-It provides an easy-to-use interface for users to record their expenses, categorize them, and view their spending history.
+The Personal Finance Tracker is a comprehensive web application designed to assist users in managing their expenses and gaining insights into their financial habits.
+The application integrates both front-end and back-end functionalities, utilizes Firebase for authentication, and employs a simple yet effective user interface.

 ## Features